CortexIntelligentAutomation/docs/content/en/docs/Reference/Exceptions/Common/Property/property-null-exception.md

 ### Known Limitations

 Currently, only the `<property-name>` has been included in the exception.
-In future, we will look to include the name and Id of the [block][TODO], the id, name and value of the [property][TODO], as well as allowing the exception to contain a link to take you directly to the offending value.
+In future, we will look to include the name and Id of the [block][], the id, name and value of the [property][], as well as allowing the exception to contain a link to take you directly to the offending value.

 ## See Also